BJerdon/university-web-application/README.md

 ## Phase 1 Planning the Design
 Before a single resource is provisioned, it's important to lay out a design and estimate cost so that most of the heavy lifting takes place outside of the AWS environment.
 LucidChart is a great tool to use for visualizing cloud infrastructure and to help create a map of all necessary resources. ![image](https://github.com/BJerdon/university-web-application/assets/133431472/8b0d94bc-581e-4d8e-89b0-8ab9b474aca3)
 My original design was very complex.
 Most notably it featured AWS WAF, CloudFront, and two RDS Databases which were segmented from the rest of the network.
 I found that these were all superfluous and a lot of money would be saved by cutting these resources out of the final design.![image](https://github.com/BJerdon/university-web-application/assets/133431472/e9c6ae97-8073-423e-b9a3-716823c73425)
 My original pricing estimate was much higher than what I would actually need to create and test the infrastructure.
 However, this pricing calculator accounted for having thousands of users utilizing at peak hours which then required beefier hardware than what I would actually use.
-This estimate also includes the cost of using services like AWS WAF and RDS which as I said before were removed from the final design.
+This estimate also includes the cost of using services like AWS WAF and RDS which as I said before were removed from the final design. https://github.com/BJerdon/university-web-application/blob/08638d1023be7a3c5cf88e13b8327d58efa14fe4/My%20Estimate%20-%20AWS%20Pricing%20Calculator.pdf
+Despite the large costs present on this pdf, once all of the work was done being completed I had only used roughly 40 dollars building and testing the infrastructure.

 ## Phase 2 Creating a multi-AZ VPC, NAT Gateway, and Security Group
 The very first step that goes into building any cloud infrastructure is the creation of the Virtual Private Cloud (VPC) it will reside on.